vespene-io/_old_vespene/docs/source/pipelines.rst

 Pipelines are a method of triggering one or more jobs, in stages, when other jobs complete.
 A build system is already a "continuous integration" system, so pipelines extend it to become the hub of a "continuous deployment" system.

-Vespene pipelines are configured graphically, without any special language or data format.
+Vespene pipelines are created graphically, without any special language or data format, but projects may add themselves to pipelines using .vespene files (see :ref:`importing`) dynamically if so configured.

 Builds in a pipeline can intelligently pass variables between one another using :ref:`output_variables`.